-The first thing to do after getting in is to change the lock on the front door and to secure all the entrances.
-Until you change the lock and have control over who comes in and out, you do not have possession and can be evicted straight away if the owner or the police come round.
+The first thing to do after getting in is to change the lock on the front door and secure all the entrances.
+Until you have control over who comes in and out, you do not have possession and can be evicted straight away if the owner or the police come round.